 A web application firewall differs from a traditional network firewall in its ability to inspect data at the application level—for example, by validating form field input or protecting application cookies.
 A network firewall and a web application firewall are generally deployed together and provide complementary levels of security.

 Applications can be vulnerable to many threats that are not detected by regular network firewalls.
 The impact of these attacks can be quite severe.
 The Open Web Application Security Project (OWASP) has compiled a list of the top 10 risks that still threaten many web application deployments.
-The top 10 of 2010 is virtually identical to the new 2013 version; the most common attacks have not changed dramatically over the years.
+The OWASP Top 10 of 2010 is virtually identical to the OWASP Top 10 of 2017 version; the most common attacks have not changed significantly over the years.
 Here are some examples:

 - Injection: SQL Injection Attacks use a Web form or other mechanism to send SQL commands or commands containing SQL special characters.
 By sending these SQL commands, the attacker can trigger the backend SQL database to execute the injected commands and allow unauthorized users to obtain sensitive information from the database.